 The Dance and Drama Awards (DaDA) is a type of performing arts funding for students.
 DaDA funding supports young talented students with help towards the cost of their performing arts training.

-DADA FUNDING: This guide explains how much you might get from Dance and Drama Awards funding.
+DADA AWARDS 2020: This guide explains how much you might get from Dance and Drama Awards funding.

-There are 19 private dance and drama schools in the United Kingdom.
-This information and guidance shows you how to apply for DaDA funding.
+There are 17 private dance and drama schools in the United Kingdom.
+The information and guidance explains how to apply for DaDA funding 2020.

-Dance and Drama Awards finance can help with your tuition fees.
+Dance and Drama Award finance can help with your tuition fees.
 It can also get used towards the cost of living at a DaDA school.

 The amount you get in each academic year depends on your household income and where you live and study.
-You can further details from the national income scales.
+You can get further details from the dance and drama awards national income scales.

 Note: You must be between 16 and 23 and show talent with a likelihood to succeed in the dance and performing arts industry.